pwalser75/spring-boot-project/README.md

 ## Build

+### Gradle

 To build this project with Gradle (default tasks: _clean build install_):

     ./gradlew

+### Maven

+To build this project with Maven (default tasks: _clean install_):

+    mvn

 ## Run

-To start the server:
+### Executable JAR

+The Spring Boot application can be directly run as an executable jar, which you find in the build folder:

+- when built with Gradle: `build/libs`
+- when built with Maven: `target`

+    java -jar spring-boot-project-1.0.0-SNAPSHOT.jar

+The task will remain in the `EXECUTING` state to keep the server alive, until it is terminated with _CTRL-C_.

+### Gradle

+You can also run the application with Gradle:

     ./gradlew start

-The `:bootrun` task will remain in the `EXECUTING` state to keep the server alive, until it is terminated with _CTRL-C_.
+### Maven

+You can also run the application with Maven:

+    mvn spring-boot:run

 ## API Documentation (Swagger)